VK-Analyst/Stock-Trading-Dashboard/README.md

 This project involves analyzing intraday stock trading data and generating useful insights for traders.
 The focus is on calculating key metrics like win rate, profit/loss, and drawdown.
 A trade analysis template is also included to help traders log and evaluate their trades.

-## Problem that Every Trader faced if HE/SHE did not have good template
+## Problem that Every Trader faced if HE/SHE did not have good Template
 1.Inconsistent Trade Documentation: Traders may forget critical details like entry/exit points and trade rationale without a structured template.

 2.Lack of Performance Tracking: Without a template, it’s difficult to track key metrics such as win rate, average profit/loss, and risk-reward ratio.